AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/manage-task-details-forms-finances.md

 If you have manage permissions to the task, you can edit the information on the **Overview** sub-tab.&nbsp; If you have view or contribute permissions to a&nbsp;task, you can only view the&nbsp;information on the **Overview** sub-tab.

-For more information about task permissions, see [Share a task in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md).
+For more information about task permissions, see [Share a task](../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md).

 You can see the following information on the **Overview** sub-tab: